Sleep and weight: what’s the connection?

 Sleep can help us towards our weight loss goals

-According to a study published in the International Journal of Obesity, people who sleep between six and eight hours a night have a better chance of achieving their weight loss goals than those who slept less or more than this.1
+According to a study published in the International Journal of Obesity, people who sleep between six and eight hours a night have a better chance of achieving their weight loss goals than those who slept less or more than this.

-Researchers recruited 472 obese adults to a six-month intensive weight loss intervention programme.
+Researchers recruited 472 adults with obesity to a six-month intensive weight loss intervention programme.
 They found that participants who reported sleeping between six and seven or between seven and eight hours a night were more likely to lose at least 4.5kg than those who slept for six hours or less, or eight hours or more.

 Track your sleep on the WW app